 Naylor Street, Batley Carr, Dewsbury, West Yorkshire

-Simple stone-built school-cum-chapel by Edward Simpson of Leeds.
+A simple stone-built school-chapel by Edward Simpson of Leeds.

 Dewsbury prospered from about 1870 with the arrival of large textile mills and the railway.
-The school, with its own chapel, was opened in 1881 by Fr Kenny.
+A school-chapel was opened in 1881 by Fr Kenny.
 The architect has not been established, but Edward Simpson is a possibility; at any rate it was Simpson who substantially enlarged it with the addition of a sanctuary in 1914.
-From 1914 the church operated independently from the school, which closed around 40 years ago.
+From 1914 the church operated independently from the school, which closed around forty years ago.

 Architect: Edward Simpson (extension)

 Original Date: 1881

 Conservation Area: No

 Listed Grade: Not Listed